JuliaLang/julia/README.windows.md

     pacman-key --init     #Download keys
     pacman -Syu           #Update package database and full system upgrade
 ```
-    At this point you should `exit` the MSYS2 shell and restart it *-- even if you already restarted it above.*  The reason for this second restart is that the MSYS2 system upgrade may have updated the main MSYS2 libs, which could cause further commands -- particularly the following invocation of pacman -- to fail.
+    Now `exit` the MSYS2 shell and restart it,  *even if you already restarted it above*.
+This is necessary in case the system upgrade updated the main MSYS2 libs.
+Reopen the MSYS2 shell and continue with:

     ```
     pacman -S diffutils git m4 make patch tar
 ```